 How Do I Avoid the Estate Claim and Medi-Cal Recovery?

 The best and only way to avoid an estate claim is by leaving nothing in the estate.
 A beneficiary’s home continues to be an exempt asset in the Medi-Cal qualification process, however, if the property is not transferred out of that person’s name before death, the property becomes subject to the recovery process by the State.
 The key is to transfer any property out of a beneficiary’s name while they are still living.
 Of course, any transfer of property will be subject to tax regulations and any person considering such an action should first consult with an experienced Medi-Cal planning attorney before making an irreversible decision.

 The team at Elder Law Services of California specializes in providing our clients with many legal options to help avoid probate, tax issues, and estate claims.
-If you are dealing with the Medi-Cal planning process and would like to speak with an expert advisor, give us a call at ✆ (855) ELDER LAW or (855) 353-3752 for a FREE consultation today!
-We are ready to help meet your Medi-Cal Planning needs.
+If you are dealing with the Medi-Cal planning process and would like to speak with an expert advisor, give us a call.
+Our Estate Planning Attorneys and their legal staff are ready to help meet your Medi-Cal Planning needs.

 Can Medi-Cal take my home after I die?

 What are some of the exceptions to having to pay Medi-Cal back?

 Also, if there is a minor child under the age of 21 or a blind child, or a disabled child, then the State is prohibited from any Medi-Cal recovery.